ScoobyFreak/EDPPoem/README.md

 # edpPoem
-Learning Git\n
+Learning Git

-this is a lot of fun
+This is a lot of fun